Sonja Lumme

 Sonja Lumme (born 6 October 1961, in Kristinestad) is a singer in Finland who represented her country in the Eurovision Song Contest 1985 in which she sang Eläköön elämä.
 She got 58 points and came 9th place overall.
-Lumme made further attempts to represent Finland, participating in the 1988 Finnish final and in 1989, she came fifth with "Rakkauden Laulut".
+Lumme made further attempts to win for Finland, participating in the 1988 Finnish final and in 1989, she came fifth with "Rakkauden Laulut".
 Her final attempt was in 1992 with the song "Rakkauden bulevardi" which came third.